 The secondary function of alt text is to clarify an article’s purpose even further through the use of keywords.

 Here’s an example.
-Let’s say that our example nonprofit uses the photo below as the featured image in a blog post about the benefits of community gardens.
+Let’s say that our nonprofit uses the photo below as the featured image in a blog post about the benefits of community gardens.

 Their alt text could look something like this: Two older women wearing jackets work together to tend to a garden.
 Decreasing elderly loneliness is one of the benefits of a community garden.